ExtrieveTechnologies/QuickCapture_Android/README.md

    ```
 ---
 ## CameraHelper
-This  class  will  be  implemented  as  an  activity.
-This  class  can  be  initialized  as  intent.
+This core class will be implemented as an activity.This class can be initialized as intent.
 ```java
 //JAVA
 CameraHelper CameraHelper = new CameraHelper();